pavangarsikuti/chromeSponcered/README.md

 # chromeSponcered
-To get sponcered data from websites
+To get sponcered data from youtube while playing video